onnx/onnx-tensorrt/README.md

 ## Supported TensorRT Versions

-Development on the Master branch is for the latest version of [TensorRT 6.0](https://developer.nvidia.com/nvidia-tensorrt-download)
+Development on the Master branch is for the latest version of [TensorRT 6.0](https://developer.nvidia.com/nvidia-tensorrt-download) with full-dimensions and dynamic shape support.

+For version 6.0 without full-dimensions support, clone and build from the [6.0 branch](https://github.com/onnx/onnx-tensorrt/tree/6.0)

 For version 5.1, clone and build from the [5.1 branch](https://github.com/onnx/onnx-tensorrt/tree/5.1)

-For version < 5.1, clone and build from the [5.0 branch](https://github.com/onnx/onnx-tensorrt/tree/v5.0)
+For versions < 5.1, clone and build from the [5.0 branch](https://github.com/onnx/onnx-tensorrt/tree/v5.0)

 ## Supported Operators